 What does the major in International Business and Economics at Benedictine University offer?

-The International Business and Economics major offers you a combination liberal arts and business education with an international focus.
+The International Business and Economics major offers you a combination of liberal arts and business education with an international focus.
 When you major in International Business and Economics at Benedictine University, you will:

-Become knowledgeable in international marketing, finance, trade and economics; a foreign language, history, international relations, international organizations and law; be introduced to the cultural and socio-economic background of international business practices; learn the skills needed to carry out business activities in the United States and abroad through the study of economics and accounting.
+Become knowledgeable in international marketing, finance, trade and economics; a foreign language, history, international relations, international organizations and law; be introduced to the cultural and socio-economic background of international business practices; and learn the skills needed to carry out business activities in the United States and abroad through the study of economics and accounting.

 Students, usually in their junior year, will have the opportunity to study abroad in an established program and earn credit for the coursework they complete.
-Benedictine University has exchange programs with universities in Mexico, Japan, Denmark, Spain and France.
-Benedictine also has agreements with The Institute for Study Abroad (IFSA-Butler) and The American Institute for Foreign Study (AIFS).
+Benedictine University has exchange programs with universities in Bolivia, China, South Korea, Taiwan, Mexico, Japan, Denmark, Spain and France.
+Benedictine also has agreements with several third-party providers.
 These independent organizations allow Benedictine University to expand students' opportunities to study abroad in areas such as South America, Asia, Eastern Europe and Australia.

 What careers are available with an international business and economics degree?

 Career opportunities for students in the International Business and Economics program are numerous since many companies in the United States have overseas operations.

-Jobs in export, import, international marketing, production, finance and banking are increasing and foreign companies are operating in the United States at an accelerated rate.
+Jobs in export/import, international marketing, production, finance and banking are increasing and foreign companies are operating in the United States at an accelerated rate.
 Jobs in government agencies and nonprofit organizations are also plentiful.
 Graduates of the International Business and Economics program at Benedictine University have a tradition of success in obtaining employment in their chosen field and many have pursued graduate studies upon completion of their undergraduate program or through their places of employment.